romann-broque/Minishell/README.md

 # Minishell
-This project consists to create a "mini" version of bash
+This project consists in creating a "mini" version of bash